arzucaner/web-accessibility-guide/CONTRIBUTING.md

 4. Test keyboard navigation (Tab, Enter, Escape, arrow keys)
 5. Try with browser accessibility tools or screen readers

+### Accessibility Testing Tips

+**Screen Reader Testing:**
+- Test with NVDA (Windows, free)
+- Test with JAWS (Windows, paid)
+- Test with VoiceOver (macOS, built-in)
+- Test with Orca (Linux, free)

+**Keyboard-Only Testing:**
+- Navigate using only Tab, Shift+Tab, Enter, Space, and arrow keys
+- Ensure all interactive elements are reachable
+- Verify focus indicators are visible
+- Test escape key functionality for modals/overlays

+**Color and Contrast Testing:**
+- Use the built-in contrast checker
+- Test with Windows High Contrast mode
+- Test with browser zoom up to 200%
+- Verify color is not the only way to convey information

 **Browser Testing:**
-- Chrome/Chromium
+- Chrome/Chromium (with Lighthouse accessibility audit)
-- Firefox
+- Firefox (with accessibility inspector)
-- Safari
+- Safari (with Web Inspector accessibility tab)
-- Edge
+- Edge (with accessibility insights)

+**Mobile Testing:**
+- Test on actual mobile devices
+- Verify touch targets are at least 44px
+- Test with mobile screen readers (TalkBack, VoiceOver)

 ## Good First Issues

 Looking for ideas?
+Check out our [Good First Issues](https://github.com/arzucaner/web-accessibility-guide/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) for beginner-friendly tasks!

 Here are some great ways to contribute:

 ### 🆕 New Examples
 - Add a new accessibility pattern (e.g., accessible tabs, accordions)